The Afterlove

-The Afterlove is the fifth studio album by the English singer James Blunt, released on 24 March 2017 through Atlantic Records.
+The Afterlove is the fifth studio album by English singer James Blunt, released on 24 March 2017 through Atlantic Records.
 To promote the album, Blunt embarked on The Afterlove World Tour in August 2017.

 Background

-On 23 January 2017, Blunt posted a video clip on his Twitter to announce the album, with the caption "Check out my 12 inch..."
+On 23 January 2017, Blunt posted a video clip on his Twitter to announce The Afterlove, with the caption "Check out my 12 inch..."
 In the clip, Blunt appeared naked from the waist up in his bathtub, promising to show fans "something huge", with the camera then panning down to him holding a 12-inch copy of the album.
 Blunt recorded the album between 2015 and 2016 before it was finished in early 2017.

 Critical reception

 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, The Afterlove received an average score of 54 based on 4 reviews.
 Neil Z. Yeung from AllMusic gave the album a positive four-star review, writing: "The Afterlove is a brave bid for contemporary relevance in 2017, a wonderful step outside his [Blunt's] comfort zone that is more memorable and exciting than much of his output this decade."
 Ludovic Hunter-Tilney from the Financial Times gave a positive three-star review and called the songs "carefully structured", with "appealing melodies, on-trend chart pop production and A-list collaborators (including Sheeran) [that] attest to Blunt's musical staying power."